intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 INT8 Quantization (Experimental)
 --------------------------------

-The quantization in Intel® Extension for PyTorch\* integrates `oneDNN graph API <https://spec.oneapi.io/onednn-graph/latest/introduction.html>`_ in the TorchScript graph of PyTorch.
+Intel® Extension for PyTorch* has built-in quantization recipes to deliver good statistical accuracy for most popular DL workloads including CNN, NLP and recommendation models.
+The quantized model is then optimized with the `oneDNN graph <https://spec.oneapi.io/onednn-graph/latest/introduction.html>`_ fusion pass to deliver good performance.

 Check more detailed information for `INT8 <features/int8.html>`_.